Australia reaches deal with China in barley dispute as trade ties improve | Headlines

 Australia reaches deal with China in barley dispute as trade ties improve

-But tensions have eased since the center-left Labor Party won power last year in Australia.
-Wong met her Chinese counterpart Wang Yi in Beijing in December, the first such visit by an Australian minister since 2019.
+But tensions have eased since the centre-left Labor party won power last year in Australia.
+Foreign Minister Penny Wong met her Chinese counterpart Wang Yi in Beijing in December, the first such visit by an Australian minister since 2019.
 Chinese purchases of Australian coal resumed in January after almost three years, and imports of beef have accelerated.

 "In return, we have agreed to temporarily suspend the WTO dispute for the agreed review period."
 The government expects a similar result in a second dispute on wine tariffs, she added.